SHervoe-Hansen/website/content/slides/MSL2023/index.md

 Visit my poster and let us disscuss:
 1. Do the properties exist?
-2. Are the properties important?
+2. Are the properties important for solute solvation?
-3. By which methods are they measurable
+3. By which methods are they measurable?

 ---